Sunday, January 19, 2025

 Also, in addition to our usual bias toward insiders, there are at least two other things that are turned upside-down: The value we give to physical proximity, and to information.
 Why is it that properties located close to popular schools cost more?
 Isn’t it because we value proximity?
 And yet, what use is it to live near a school, if I have no heart to study?
 Similarly, in the gospel, even though Jerusalem is only about ten kilometres away from Bethlehem, Herod and company are initially oblivious to the birth of Jesus.
 It’s only when he is questioned by the magi, that Herod becomes perturbed.
 The Epiphany shows us that, far more important than physical proximity, is the heart or determination to search.

 We all know, of course, how highly our world values information.
 Living as we do in an information age.
 But what good is information, without the humility to learn from it?
 In the gospel, although Herod has access to the information needed to locate Jesus, it doesn’t help him draw any closer to the Lord.
-On the contrary, he seeks more data for the same selfish reasons that a scammer does: To benefit himself at the expense of others.
+On the contrary, he seeks more data for the same selfish reason that a scammer does: To benefit himself at the expense of others.
 He wants to know the exact date on which the star had appeared, only so that he can figure out how many babies he has to kill, if the magi don’t come back!
 The Epiphany shows us that, far more important than information, is the humility both to recognise the limits of what we know, and to learn from those who may know better.

 The heroism, heart, and humility of the magi, in contrast to our world’s bias toward insiders, proximity and information respectively.
 Three ways in which the Epiphany of the Lord turns our world upside-down.
 Sisters and brothers, even if we may not be able to place our head between our legs, how else might the Light of Christ be revealing to us fresh perspectives on our lives and on our world this Christmas?